ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 timeframes) can also contribute to harm and/or reduce fairness, these effects also ought to be evaluated.

- A concurrent multipath transport protocol simultaneously schedules flows to aggregate the capacity across multiple paths.
+Another example use is concurrent multipath, where the transport protocol simultaneously schedules flows to aggregate the capacity across multiple paths.
 The Internet provides no guarantee that different paths (e.g., using different endpoint addresses) are disjoint.